 - Help participants establish a deeper understanding of Indigenous communities

-Over the course of a year, a group of 14 funders will gather to interact, learn, and build relationships with Native American practitioners, organizations, and communities offering food systems solutions.
+Over the course of a year, funders gathered to interact, learn, and build relationships with Native American practitioners, organizations, and communities offering food systems solutions.
 The newly selected cohort of grantmakers, lenders, and investors who bring a commitment to investing in Indigenous communities have begun to meet and exchange ideas and approaches.